 Recent seasons have seen Gheorghiu perform with the Pittsburgh and Tokyo Symphony orchestras, the Luzerner Sinfonieorchester and Orchestra della Svizzera Italiana.
-He has also given concerts with Sinfonieorchester Basel, Berner Sinfonieorchester the Philharmonie der Nationen, the State Hermitage Orchestra, the Brandenburgisches Staatsorchester Frankfurt, Zürcher Kammerorchester, Orchestre de Chambre de Genèvre, and the Danish National and English chamber orchestras.
-Teo has appeared at Zurich's Tonhalle, London’s Wigmore Hall and the Barbican Centre, as well as the Verbier, Mecklenburg-Vorpommern and Ohrid Festivals.
-He regularly collaborates with the Carmina Quartet.
+He has also given concerts with Sinfonieorchester Basel, Berner Sinfonieorchester the Philharmonie der Nationen, the State Hermitage Orchestra, the Brandenburgisches Staatsorchester Frankfurt, Zürich Kammerorchester, Orchestre de Chambre de Genèvre, and the Danish National and English chamber orchestras.
+Teo has appeared at Zurich's Tonhalle, London’s Wigmore Hall and Barbican Centre, the Louvre Paris, the Lucerne, Verbier, Mecklenburg-Vorpommern, Dvořák Prague and Ohrid Festivals and regularly collaborates with the Carmina Quartet.

 "The young Teo Gheorghiu at the piano is a strong companion.
 This is one of the finest chamber music CDs of recent times!"
 (Der Westen, March 2013)